 The rich history, vibrant culture, and world-class education are among the top things that define Belgium.
 Its relatively low tuition fees make it a wonderful destination for international students who love chocolate, waffles, and outstanding educational opportunities.

 Besides low tuition fees, Bulgaria also boasts an affordable cost of living.
 International students in Bulgaria find themselves surrounded by natural beauty and a great student scene.
-Bulgaria has nearly 14,000 international students across its universities, which means students not only get to be part of high-quality education but also expand their cultural horizons.
+Bulgaria has nearly 14,000 international students across its universities, which means students get to be part of high-quality education and expand their cultural horizons.

 Cyprus & EU: Free

 Known as the third largest island in the Mediterranean, the Republic of Cyprus is famous for its mythology and natural beauty.
 Of course, while its sub-tropical climate can be enough reason to study here, students are also fond of its tuition-free education for EU citizens.
-Students from other countries can also benefit from its relatively affordable tuition and enjoy the natural beauty and quality of education Cyprus offers.
+Students from other countries can also benefit from its relatively affordable tuition and enjoy Cyprus's natural beauty and quality of education.

 Students can work up to 20 hours per week during their studies.
 They can also stay in the country for 60 days after graduation to search for employment.